 The importance of Detox Programs

 In our modern world, our bodies face an unprecedented onslaught of chemicals and toxins daily.
-From heavy metals to pesticides and plastics, these toxic elements pose a significant threat to our well-being.
+From heavy metals (present in vaccinations) to pesticides and plastics, these toxic elements pose a significant threat to our well-being.
 Understanding the importance of detoxification becomes paramount in maintaining optimal health.
-Here's a brief summary as to why regular detoxification is important:

 - Daily Exposure to Chemicals: Our daily lives expose us to an array of chemicals, whether through the air we breathe, the food we eat, or the products we use.
 Accumulation varies based on factors such as genetics, detoxification enzymes, micronutrient sufficiency, microbiome health, weight, exercise, and overall exposure.